acse-dc1823/spotID/README.md

 ### Step 3: Create and Activate a Virtual Environment

-First, ensure you have Python 3.10 or later installed.
+First, ensure you have Python 3.10 or 3.11 installed.
 You can check your Python version by running:
 ```bash
 python --version
 ```